renan-throsa/Resume/README.md

 * [**TestDrive**](https://github.com/RenanCbcc/TestDrive): A multiplatform app meant to schedule test drives.

 ## :triangular_flag_on_post: What do I study?
 How do I study?
-* I am currently a student of [**Alura**](https://cursos.alura.com.br), seeking knowledge of the aforementioned stacks and best practices, beside that I have **skills** for database modeling (DER - chen notation).
-In my Computer Science degree, I am learning techniques of **software optimization, performance, code patterns, clean code, ...**
+* I am currently a student at [** Alura **] (https://cursos.alura.com.br), seeking knowledge in the aforementioned stacks and best practices, always aiming to increase my productivity.
+In addition, I always try to test my new knowledge acquired in a project.
 <br><br>
-* I always try to put into practice my knowledge learned in a project.
+* As I said, I'm always looking forward to putting into practice knowledge learned in a project.
 Here you can see a [list](https://cursos.alura.com.br/user/renanrosa/fullCertificate/a57890dbb6b700bf240ff749ebfd913e) with all courses I have fished
 <br><br>
-* I usually study new stacks and technologies, I am always researching or reading books, I solve most of my daily problems with researches, I'm adept at **agile methodologies** like **Scrum**.
+* In addition to all I've already written, I attempt to improve my knowledge of stacks and technologies that I already know.
+I also try to get to know more about a subject by researching, reading books, or listening to podcasts.
+I solve most of my daily problems with researches, I'm adept at **agile methodologies** like **Scrum**.